AnchitSingh/Vibe-Code/VIBE.md

     .into_iter()
     .map(|item| system.run(process, item))
     .collect();
-let results = ultra_omega::collect(jobs);  // Fast, all at once
+let results = vibe_code::collect(jobs);  // Fast, all at once
 ```

 **Same code, way faster.
 No complexity.** That's the vibe. 🚀

 ---

-*Built with the Ultra Omega CPU Circulatory System - a biological approach to parallel computing.*
+*Built with the Ultra Omega Vibe System - a biological approach to parallel computing.*